 - Build to the requirement even if it isn’t the best way to meet the need (or doesn’t really meet it at all)

 None of these solutions are ideal.
 Shelling out much more than originally budgeted reflects poorly on the government program office, who has to answer to Congress for significant overruns.
 Contractors will absorb some additional development cost from a “management reserve” fund built into their bid, but that amount is pretty limited.
 In many cases, we end up with option 3.

 This is heavily driven by incentive structures.
 Contractors are evaluated and compensated based on meeting the requirements.
 Therefore, the contractor’s success metrics and leadership bonuses are built around requirements.
 Leaders put pressure on engineers to meet requirement metrics and so engineers are incentivized to prioritize the metrics over system performance.
 DoD acquisition reforms such as Human Systems Integration (HSI) have attempted to force programs to do better, but have primarily resulted in more requirements-focused bureaucracy and rarely the desired outcome.

 I call this “requirements myopia”: a focus on meeting the requirements rather than delivering value.

 Refocusing on value

 It doesn’t make sense to get rid of requirements entirely, but we can adapt our approach based on the needs of each acquisition.
 I touched on this briefly in an earlier article, Agile Government Contracts.

-One major issue: if we don’t have requirements, how will we know when the development is “done”?
+One major issue: if we don’t have requirements, how will we know what to build and when the development is done?
 Ponder that until next time, because in the next post in this series we’ll dive into some of the potential approaches.